Chart Color Schemes

 Daylesford is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Daylesford's dwelling structure, as per the latest Census, consisted of 89.4% houses and 10.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
-Home ownership in Daylesford was at 47.1%, with mortgaged dwellings at 25.4% and rented ones at 27.4%.
-The median monthly mortgage repayment was $1,532, higher than Regional Vic.'s average of $1,430.
-Median weekly rent in Daylesford was $331, compared to Regional Vic.'s $285.
+Dwelling structure in Daylesford, as evaluated at the latest Census conducted on 28 August 2016, consisted of 89.4% houses and 10.6% other dwellings including semi-detached properties, apartments, and 'other' dwellings.
+This compares to Regional Victoria's figures of 90.1% houses and 9.9% other dwellings.
+Home ownership in Daylesford stood at 47.1%, with mortgaged dwellings at 25.4% and rented dwellings at 27.4%.
+The median monthly mortgage repayment in the area was $1,532, exceeding Regional Victoria's average of $1,430.
+The median weekly rent figure for Daylesford was recorded at $331, compared to Regional Victoria's $285.
 Nationally, Daylesford's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing